Ombrulla - home

 Oil & Gas

-Oil and gas operations involve high-risk conditions including flammable atmospheres, high-pressure systems, remote locations, and real-time proximity hazards.
-PETRAN is built for these environments with ATEX/IECEx-certified hardware, real-time location-validated digital PTW, and offline-first edge agents that ensure continuous safety coverage even during network outages.
+Oil and gas operations involve flammable atmospheres, high-pressure systems, remote locations, and constant proximity hazards.
+PETRAN is purpose-built for these environments with ATEX/IECEx-certified hardware, location-validated digital PTW, and offline-first edge agents that maintain safety coverage even during network outages.

 Landscape view of power line corridors with monitoring infrastructure, enabling AI-based inspection of transmission assets.